 Candidates who are not certified teachers and wish to obtain certification as a school psychologist may need to complete additional course work or to submit documentation as required by their respective state.
-Prior to degree conferral, candidates must complete and pass the Florida Teacher Certification Examination - Subject Area (SAE) Test in School Psychology, the PRAXIS School Psychologist Test (5402), and any additional course work/examinations identified during the continued program accreditation process.
+Prior to degree conferral, candidates must complete and pass the most recent versions of the Florida Teacher Certification Examination - Subject Area (SAE) Test in School Psychology, the PRAXIS School Psychologist Test (5402), and any additional course work/examinations identified during the continued program accreditation process.
 As state mandates are subject to change, candidates should expect changes or modifications to the curriculum and degree requirements.